 We don’t notice it, but the skin is constantly shedding and regenerating itself.
 While our genetics play a role in what manifests on the skin, we don’t need to be a victim of our skin’s biology or genes.
 Our skin care products and skin habits can significantly affect what manifests on the skin.
 Joanna shared that: “The skin is a window to what’s happening inside the body…One of my biggest philosophies is that it’s not about your DNA…You have to have good habits and a good routine.”
 Through figuring out what your skin needs, you can manipulate and change it.
 With the right ingredients and skin regimen, the skin can truly transform.

-2. Vitamin C is an important ingredient to add to your daily regimen.
+Takeaway #2: Vitamin C is an important ingredient for your daily skincare regimen

 Using a Vitamin C serum in the morning is paramount for skin health, improving skin dullness, and decreasing the appearance of hyperpigmentation caused by free radical damage that occurs during the day.

-3. Retinoids are the cornerstone of anti-aging treatment.
+Takeaway #3: Retinoids are the cornerstone of anti-aging treatment

 Both prescription and over the counter retinol is considered the best anti-aging cream by dermatologists.
 Retin-A increases skin cell turnover, stimulates collagen production, and decreases pigment production which naturally leads to glowing skin.
 Additionally, retinols are important in the treatment of acne.